 For example, Freeletics uses #clapclap in their developer response to reflect the fun and supportive community feels that they exude in their fitness app brand.

 The hashtagged reply does not fit with every single app.
-You have to decide for yourself what fits and what doesn’t fit for your brand.
+You have to decide for yourself what fits and what doesn’t fit your brand.

 By using app review reply templates, you can come up with several phrases or ways to say something that fits in with your existing app brand and use these time and time again.
-Users will become familiar with the way you communicate with them, the way you talk.
+Users will become familiar with the way you communicate with them, and the way you talk.
 As a result, your app becomes easily recognizable and also relatable.

 Replying to App User Reviews Best Practices Summary

 Always reply to the user reviews that your app gets.
 It can only help your app grow when done right.
-Put into practice these do's and dont's of replying to app user reviews and you'll be off to a great start.
+Put into practice these do's and don'ts of replying to app user reviews and you'll be off to a great start.

 Manage, Analyze, and Reply to App Store Reviews